 Locks

-Residents who tamper with the locking mechanism on their doors (by using the deadbolt to keep the door ajar, weighing down the door handle, or placing an item over the lock to disengage it) endanger their own safety and the safety of other residents.
-Residents found tampering with their locks will be subject to the student conduct process and restitution costs for damages.
+Residents who tamper with the locking mechanism on their doors endanger their own safety and the safety of other residents.
+Residents found tampering with locking mechanisms will be subject to the student conduct process and restitution costs for damages.
 Residents cannot add/replace locks anywhere in their residence (this includes but is not limited to: doors, windows, closets, desks, etc.) that would prevent access or entry by University staff.
 In doing so, residents may be charged and subject to the student conduct process.

 Lockouts

 If residents are locked out, they must notify University officials to gain entrance to their room, or apartment.
 If it is between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Friday, residents can go to the main office of Residence Life and First Year Experience on the second floor of the Davis Community Center, or call (714) 997-6603.
 From 9:00 a.m. - midnight, the Residential Support Desk located in the basement of Henley Hall can also provide lockout assistance.
-If it is after hours, the resident should call Public Safety at (714) 997-6763 and ask to be connected to the RA On Duty for their building/area.
+If it is after hours, the resident should call the Resident Assistant on Duty for their building/area.
 After 5 lockouts, a student will be charged a $25 fine.
-After 10 lockouts, the matter will result in a community conversation with a Residence Life staff member.
+After 10 lockouts a report will be filed for Residential Life Staff to review for a conduct process.

 Lofts/Lofting

 For safety reasons and preservation of facilities, students are not permitted to use cinder blocks or other bed-raising mechanisms.
-All unauthorized lofting systems are not permitted.
 For safety reasons including earthquake safety, students are prohibited from stacking furniture, such as dressers or beds.
 Students who wish to have individual beds bunked must follow proper protocol with Residence Life staff and Facilities Management by submitting a Room Configuration Request form.
-Students found in violation of the policy may be subject to fines of up to $100 per item.
+Students found in violation of the policy may be charged a fine of $100 per item and subject to the student conduct process.

 Misuse, abuse, theft, or destruction of University property is not permitted.
 Violators of this policy are subject to conduct review, which may result in financial liability, assigned sanctions, and/or loss of housing privileges.
 If furniture or other University property is missing, students will be fined per item.
 In addition, actions of residents and/or their guests that require excessive cleaning and/or maintenance will not be tolerated.
 The resident(s) responsible will be held financially responsible for any damage they cause.
-Residents may not sleep overnight in University lounges without the prior permission of their Resident Director or Area Coordinator.
-Entire communities may be fined for damage and vandalism to lounges or other common areas, as defined in the Damage to Room and Common Areas policy.
-Please note that the Quiet/Courtesy Hours policy applies in all lounge and common community areas, both indoor and outdoor.
+Residents may not sleep overnight in University lounges or public areas unless it is in conjunction with a university-sponsored event and approved by the Resident Director or Area Coordinator of the building.
+Quite hours and Courtesy hours still apply.

 To reserve a lounge or common area, residents should email the Resident Director or Area Coordinator of the building.
-Availability is first-come, first-served basis.
-Residents who fail to reserve space in lounges and community areas may be asked to vacate the lounge immediately for a person or group who did reserve the lounge.
+Residents who fail to reserve space in lounges and community areas may be asked to vacate.
 Priority is given to the group, club, organization, or individual that reserved the space.
-Groups, clubs, organizations, or individuals will also be held responsible for damages that occur during their use of the lounge or common area.
+Groups, clubs, organizations, or individuals will also be held responsible for damage that occur during their use of the lounge or common area.
 Groups or individuals will be held personally and/or financially responsible for any necessary cleaning or trash removal in the case of excessive trash or debris left behind.

 Mail and Packages